What is Speech and Language Therapy?

 Speech and Language Therapy is the assessment and treatment to help and support children improve overall communication.
 Some children experience speech difficulties such as articulation, pitch, fluency, and resonance issues.
 Our Speech and Language programme will help them feel more confident and less frustrated when speaking to others and in communicating their needs.

-Our qualified Speech and Language Therapist will develop a customized intervention plan for your child after assessing his or her strengths and weaknesses before commencing therapy sessions.
+At Bridging the Gap, our qualified Speech and Language Therapist will develop a customized intervention plan for your child after assessing his or her strengths and weaknesses.

-At Bridging the Gap, our speech therapy sessions are held in a conducive and less-stimulating environment in small groups, or mostly one-on-one.
-As part our “all-inclusive” early intervention program, our speech therapy sessions are conducted on a weekly basis and is reinforced by the early interventionist daily.
+As part of our “all-inclusive” early intervention programme, the speech therapy sessions are held in a conducive and engaging environment in small groups or mostly one-on-one.
+Therapy sessions are conducted on a weekly basis and are reinforced by the early interventionists daily.

-- Interactions through play, and usage of high-motivating toys/activities as part of speech and language intervention to help stimulate language development
+- Interactions through play and usage of high-motivating toys/activities as part of speech and language intervention to help stimulate language development

 - Modelling correct sounds and syllables for a child during age-appropriate play to teach the child how to make certain sounds